xnelma/oral-times-tables-quiz/README.md

-# oral-times-tables-test
+# oral-times-tables-quiz
-OTTT - A Qt Quick application that tests a selection of learn-by-hard math problem sets without showing questions in text form.
+OTTQ - A Qt Quick application that tests times tables aka multiplication tables up to 100 x 100 using speech synthesis (Qt TextToSpeech module).
+The text form of a question is not shown.